Je'lon Hornbeak: Professional career

 After going undrafted in the 2017 NBA draft, Hornbeak attended an open tryout for the Fort Wayne Mad Ants of the NBA G League in September and made the team.
 He scored 18 points in a 104–77 victory over Raptors 905 in November.
 On February 14, 2019, Hornbeak was suspended five games for violating the league's anti-drug policy.

+Coaching career

+Hornbeak returned to Monmouth in 2024 as an assistant coach.